There are so many different types of granola out there, is it safe for dogs? Can dogs eat granola? This is everything you need to know!

 Most types of granola are safe for dogs, but there are a few common ingredients that you should keep away from your dog.

-Raisins, chocolates, and nuts are all ingredients that you should keep away from your dog.
+Raisins, chocolates, artificial sweetener, and nuts are all human foods that you should keep away from your dog.
 This guide lists all the safe and toxic nuts for dogs – the safest idea is to just keep them all away from your dog.

 There are ingredients that you can use to create your own doggy-safe granola.
 I’ll share some of my favorite ingredients at the end of this post.
 First, I want to answer more about “can dogs have granola?”